LifeBogger presents the Full Story of a Football Legend who is best known by the Nickname; ‘Fenomeno’.

 According to Ronaldo, “My life has always been a series of challenges and I’m psychologically prepared, but this is the biggest challenge of my life.” – Ronaldo

-Despite being sidelined for 13 months, Ronaldo helped himself to 30 goals in 55 appearances, helping his team to a league and cup double.
+Despite being sidelined for 13 months, Ronaldo helped himself to 30 goals.
+He did that in 55 appearances, helping his team to a league and cup double.